Bruschetta Chicken Bake

 (And a hint for the stuffing – it goes on sale in the fall a few weeks before Thanksgiving.
 Watch for the sales and stock up!
 It will last for a year on your shelves, so you can buy extras and keep them in your pantry to have on hand whenever you want to make up this meal.
 Then you don’t have to go out and buy the stuffing mix at full price in February…)

-Serve with some garlic bread and a green salad, and you’ve got yourself a quick, easy and delicious comfort meal!
+But DO serve this chicken casserole with some garlic bread and a green salad, and you’ve got yourself a quick, easy and delicious comfort meal!

 - 1 1/2 lbs boneless, skinless chicken breasts, cut into bite-size pieces